1. Journal Scope

 Original Articles: Original article of study in basic and applied neurology and neuroscience.

 Case Reports: Articles about cases that are important and educational.

-Review Articles: A review article providing timely or critical discussion about present status and directions for future research may be prepared at the invitation of or after discussion with the Editorial Board.
+Review Articles: A review article providing a timely or critical discussion about the present status and directions for future research may be prepared at the invitation of or after discussion with the Editorial Board.

 Letter to the Editor: As a communication means of readers to editors and other readers that may contain comments, refutations, or opinions regarding the contents of previous or future articles.

 Submission: Authors must submit their manuscripts through the homepage at http://www.callosumneurology.org after sign up an account.
 All submissions must follow the instructions and advice on how to submit manuscripts, which is available on the website.
 Submit all article in separation (article text, research instrument, data analysis, or other).
 Authors of revised manuscripts must submit a detailed point-by-point response to the reviewer’ comments in the field of Pre-Review Discussions on the submission system.
 The modified part should be highlighted by underline or color font.
 The modified article should be uploaded also in the filed of Pre-Review Discussions.

 Documentary form: The abstract not exceed 250 words and the manuscript should not exceed 7,000 words.
 It should be typed in Nimbus Roman No9 L, font size 12, all spacing, font size, margin, and other formats should follow Journal Template.